Global Access. Local Delivery.

 The decision was made to totally shift away from moving cargo through the Port of Long Beach and instead move virtually all of Igloo’s import containers across the docks in Houston.
 The switch to all-water service represented a major change for the 1,200-associate company.
 But Igloo hasn’t looked back.

 “Houston is a very well-run port.
-We found confidence in Port Houston’s ability to handle large container volumes through the port and Port Houston’s commitment to expansion, as well as the timely availability of containers.”
+We are confident in Port Houston’s ability to handle large container volumes through the port and Port Houston’s commitment to growth, as well as the timely availability of containers.”

 Ranked at no. 40 in the Fortune 500 list of companies, the big retailer uses Houston as a gateway for its Texas and Southern markets.
 Those goods range from tools to building products.